serenayj/nlp_lab/content/_index.md

       title: Openings
       subtitle:
       text: |
-         As the first NLP research lab at CU-Anschutz DBMI, we are currently seeking passionate individuals eager to make a significant impact on NLP and AI in health, with openings available for Postdoctoral Researchers, PhD Students, Data Scientists, and Research Interns.
-We are currently recruiting for [**postdocs**](https://cu.taleo.net/careersection/2/jobdetail.ftl?job=36284&lang=en).
-For other roles, **apply here**: [link](https://forms.gle/DWRmJ86RERBgqqVz9)!
+         As the first NLP research lab at CU-Anschutz DBMI, we welcome passionate individuals eager to make a significant impact on NLP and AI in health to join our team!
+Currently, we have filled up our postdoc and research intern positions.
+If you like to be informed for future opportunities, **apply here**: [link](https://forms.gle/DWRmJ86RERBgqqVz9)!
       image:
           filename: lab_people_0905.jpg